sedovalx/cassandra-service-generator/README.md

 ## Usage

-Typical scenario is to define a Spring (or other IoC) config for generated classes.
+The typical scenario is to define a Spring (or other IoC) config for generated classes.
 Be aware of the MappingManager bean that should be placed into the IoC-container:

 ``` java
 @Configuration